Healthcare providers: START HERE

-There are a lot of benefits to seeing and using your data on diabetes management platforms, smart insulin pens and continuous glucose monitors (CGMs), but looking at your data too much can be detrimental to your mental health.
-By limiting how much you look at your data, you can create a more balanced life with diabetes.
+There are a lot of benefits to seeing and using your diabetes data on platforms, smart insulin pens and continuous glucose monitors (CGMs), but looking at your data too much can be detrimental to your mental health.

-This guide breaks down the cons of data over-stimulation and how using data from your smart insulin pen, CGM, or diabetes management platform can help you feel better about your management strategy.
+This guide breaks down the cons of data overstimulation and how using data from your smart insulin pen, CGM or diabetes management platform can help you feel better about your management strategy.

 Alarms: so helpful, but SO loud!